Lake and Flow News - Latest Email Message

 For more lake and shoreline information, contact: Kimberly Bogart or 501.844.2116.

-We mail out a paper copy of “Life on the Lakes” newsletter about three or four times per year.
-You can also find the latest copy on the Entergy Hydro Operations www.entergy.com/hydro website.
-If you live on the lake and you are not receiving our newsletter, send an email to Kimberly Bogart with your name and mailing address.
-You can also tell us if you would prefer to quit getting the paper copy and only receive an electronic version of the newsletter in the future.
+We draft two to three editions of the “Life on the Lakes” newsletter and all editions are available through our website, but we currently only mail out the Summer Edition typically in May of each year.
+You can find the latest copy on the Entergy Hydro Operations entergy.com/hydro website.
+If you live on the lake and are not receiving our newsletter, send an email to Kimberly Bogart with your name and mailing address.

 Disclaimer: This message was provided as a public service by Entergy Arkansas, Inc. There is no guarantee that actual releases or lake level projections will occur as described.
 We do our best to plan our operations and to accurately communicate those plans, however system conditions are subject to change at a moment's notice and we may not always be available to communicate those changes in a timely fashion.